SimonFairbairn/Animated-Transition-Collection/README.md

         initWithTransitionType:ATCTransitionAnimationTypeBounce
                      direction:ATCTransitionAnimationDirectionNone
                       duration:1.0f];

+    // Interactive ?
+    self.atcTransitioningDelegate.interactive = YES;

     self.navigationController.delegate = self.atcTD;

-Enjoy custom transitions!
+Enjoy custom interactive transitions!

 Currently the two available transition types are:

 1. `ATCTransitionAnimationTypeFade`
 1. `ATCTransitionAnimationTypeBounce`

 The direction option won't be applied to the Fade transition, but it will to the bounce.
+To dismiss interactively, drag in the opposite direction it came in.

 ### Demo